AnchitPandey/Smart-Laundry-Django/README.md

 We presented this project at BCS ICT Programming Competiton 2018 and secured the 1st Place.
 Link (Keyword Search: "Laundry"): http://www.bcsconf.com/news/

+I am the weirdo standing 2nd from right :)

 ## Components of the project

 The image below shows the entire system of our project.
 It includes: